ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 These imports make the types defined in those namespaces directly available in the script, so you can refer to them with short names instead of writing their full namespace paths every time.
 Subsequently, the script declares the namespace `Models`, which is the standard namespace for all APSIM *manager* scripts.
-In a nutshell, any *manager* script that we are creating in the form of user-written C# classes are dynamically compiled at runtime.
+In a nutshell, any *manager* script that we are creating in the form of user-written C# classes is dynamically compiled at runtime.
 For this to work, APSIM expects all classes of *manager* scripts to:

 - be defined within the `Models` namespace,
 - inherit from the base class `Model`, and
 - be decorated with the *[Serializable]* attribute.

 In C#, *[Serializable]* is an attribute of a class.
-As you know, the *APSIMX files* are JSON files, while APSIM is written in C#.
+As you know, *APSIMX files* are written in JSON, while APSIM is written in C#.
 When APSIM loads your *APSIMX file*, it deserializes the JSON code into C# objects.
-When you save a modified simulation back to file, it serializes the C# objects back into JSON.
+When you save a modified simulation to file, it serializes the C# objects back into JSON.
-For this to work, all APSIM model classes must be serializable.
+This only works if all APSIM model classes are serializable.

 Subsequently, the code declares a C# class named `Script` that inherits from APSIM's base class *Model*.
 By inheriting from `Model`, the class is included in the simulation tree,